FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R23

-We have now set the username details for mercurial to use.
+We have now set the user-name details for mercurial to use.

 ..
 L24